 Popular destinations outside of Beirut include: Baalbek, Anjar, Ksara, Harissa, Jeita Grotto, Byblos, Qadisha Valley, Bcharre, Afqa, etc. Find more tours and activities on Viator, the sister site of Tripadvisor.

 Privileged is what I feel when thinking back about my visit to this wonderful country.
 Lebanese people are so friendly and loyal, like family really!

 Where to stay in Beirut

-O Monot Boutique Hotel Beirut is a great choice!
+O Monot Boutique Hotel Beirut is a great choice that I would highly recommend!
 Offering an outdoor pool, restaurant, 24/7 service and rooms with city view.
 Each room includes a TV, air conditioning, private bathroom, coffee machine and a balcony.
 The hotel is ideally located; 200 m from Monot Street (nightlife), 500 m from Place de l’Etoile – Nejmeh Square and 600 m from Gemayzeh Street (Rue Gouraud).

 Besides checking the weather forecast and tourist attractions, please also pay attention to your Ministry of Foreign Affairs’ current travel advice with regards to safety for traveling to/in Lebanon.
 Not only for safety itself, but also for insurance purposes.
 The northern border with Syria might not be the best place to celebrate your holiday right now.
 Plus some parts of the outskirts of southern Beirut are currently marked red too (meaning do not travel there).